Kavi Mailing List Manager Help

 Back to top

-When an individual is subscribed through Kavi Mailing List Manager tools, the primary email address is pulled from the Kavi® Members database.
-If the list is configured to use a Poster List and an alternate email address is stored in the database, the alternate email address is automatically added to the Poster List.
-If the subscriber's email address is changed through the Edit an Email Address tool, the Kavi Members database will be updated, and the address will be updated on all lists to which it is subscribed.
+When an account holder is subscribed through Kavi Mailing List Manager tools, the primary email address is pulled from the Kavi® Members database.
+If the list is configured to use an Allow Subscriber List and there are alternate email addresses stored in Kavi Members, these alternate email addresses are automatically added to the Allow Subscriber List to confer subscriber-level posting privileges.
+If an account holder email address changes, the address is updated on all mailing lists to which it is subscribed.

 Back to top